Jausmy/Store-Analytics/README.md

 ## Key Takeaways
 This analysis provides valuable insights into store sales and transaction patterns.
 Here are the key takeaways:
--	Sales exhibit seasonality: Sales data shows clear seasonal patterns, with peaks in May and December.
+-	Sales exhibit seasonality: Sales data shows clear seasonal patterns, with peaks in December.
 -	Accessories are a key revenue driver: Accessories consistently generate the highest revenue among all product categories.
 -	Store performance varies significantly: Individual store performance shows significant variation, highlighting the need for individualized evaluation and targeted improvement strategies.
 -	2022 revenue decline warrants investigation: The decline in annual revenue in 2022 requires further investigation to identify the underlying causes and develop effective solutions.